 Beqa Lagoon

 With the establishment of the Shark Reef Marine Reserve, Beqa Lagoon has become a premier shark diving area the world over.
-Bull sharks are the stars of the show here, but divers can encounter up to 7 other species as well.
-These include sickle lemons, gray reefs, nurse, blacktip reefs, whitetip reefs, silvertips and tiger sharks.
+Bull sharks are the stars of the show here, but divers can encounter up to seven other species as well.
+These include sickle lemons, gray reefs, nurse, blacktip reefs, whitetip reefs, silvertips, and tiger sharks.
 With more than 20 dive sites in the lagoon, divers can fill a week or more with fantastic shark sightings.
-Although you will see sharks during any month of the year, July to September offer the best diving conditions in terms of visibility, water temperature and other large marine life.
+Although you will see sharks during any month of the year, July to September offer the best diving conditions in terms of visibility, water temperature, and other large marine life.
 As an added bonus, any diving done in the Shark Reef Marine Reserve finances shark research and compensates local fishermen for lost income due to the creation of no-take zones.
-It’s a win-win-win for sharks, divers and the local population!
+It’s a win-win-win for sharks, divers, and the local population!

 8. Philippines